The Business Need

 In addition to the Strategic Learning Map® modules, employees could also utilize complementary online training, all of which was created to give employees a greater understanding of how the company’s internal culture connects with its external brand and how respecting customers’ differences will drive business success.

-Today, each American Airlines employee – from customer service representatives manning the front line to mechanics servicing aircrafts – participates in the training.
-It is expected that by early 2014 all American Airlines employees, more than 75,000 people, will have participated in the new Value of Respect program, either online or in person.
+During deployment, each American Airlines employee – from customer service representatives manning the front line to mechanics servicing aircrafts – participated in the training.
+It was expected that two years after deployment all American Airlines employees, more than 75,000 people, will have participated in the new Value of Respect program, either online or in person.

 After completing the course, the Diversity Strategies team heard many “wows” and “ahas!”
 Employees expressed gratitude for the opportunity to connect and have conversations with their colleagues.
 They sent letters sharing personal appreciation for access to a diversity program that provided the tools to engage in healthy dialogue about an often sensitive topic.

 Thanks to the new Value of Respect program, which has also been adopted for international use, American Airlines’ employees worldwide now have a broader perspective and understanding of what diversity and inclusion are and what these topics mean to their company’s continued success.